Find Affordable College Courses

 10 Yearly Graduations

 Texas A&M University - College Station comes in at #3 on our list of the most popular colleges offering doctor's degrees in meteorology.
 Roughly 70,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-The meteorology program at Texas A&M University - College Station awarded 10 doctor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $9,003 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in meteorology from Texas A&M College Station.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #5